Rugby Unión Xerez

-Club de Rugby Unión Xerez (CRUXE / RUX) is a rugby team based in the city of Jerez de la Frontera in Andalusia (Spain).
+Club de Rugby Unión Xerez (CRUXE / RUX) is a rugby union team based in the city of Jerez de la Frontera in Andalusia (Spain).
 It was founded in 1992 and refounded in 2009.
 The team plays in Pradera Hípica de Chapín next to Estadio Municipal de Chapín.

 History

 CRUXE was founded in 1992 and was re-founded in 2009.
 In the summer of 2015, Xerez Deportivo FC and CRUXE reached a collaboration agreement whereby both clubs belong to the same sports club (CRUXE DFC).